developerasun/myCodeBox-blockchain/ipfs/readme.md

 > …identify a file by where it's located — what computer it's on and where on that computer's hard drive it is.
 That doesn't work if the file is in many places, though, like your neighbor's computer and your friend's across town.

 > Instead of being location-based, IPFS addresses a file by what's in it, or by its content.
-The content identifier above is a cryptographic hash of the content at that address.
+The content identifier(CID) above is a cryptographic hash of the content at that address.
 The hash is unique to the content that it came from, even though it may look short compared to the original content.

 > It also allows you to verify that you got what you asked for — bad actors can't just hand you content that doesn't match.
 (If hashes are new to you, check out the concept guide on hashes for an introduction.)